jch/jch.github.io/src/2016-01-02-unix-style-ruby-scripting.md

 ## Default to processing stdin

-In our last example, we had to create a markdown file because our script expects a file as an argument.
+In our last example, we had to create a markdown file because our script expects a filename as an argument.
 The great thing about most Unix utilities is they default to operating on stdin and stdout.
 This makes it easy to chain commands together so that the stdout of one command flows into the stdin of the next.
-For example, both of the following commands will print the number of lines in a file:
+For example, both of the following commands will print the number of lines in a
+file:

 ```sh
 # count the number of lines for a given filename